Label Attention Network for Temporal Sets Prediction: You Were Looking at a Wrong Self-Attention: Introduction

-\paragraph{\textbf{Contributions.}} We have developed a transformer-based architecture with self-attention between labels to deal with multi-label classification for event sequences.
-Our main contributions are the following: \begin{itemize} \item We introduce LANET architecture for the prediction of a label set for the current event taking the information from previous events.
-The architecture's peculiarity is a calculation of self-attention between label views.
-The scheme of our approach is presented in Figure~\ref{fig:transf}. \item LANET outperforms transformer-based models that focus on self-attention between timestamps.
-We evaluate all metrics on various datasets to prove the insufficiency of a common sequential placement-oriented perspective.
-See Table~\ref{table:rank_results} for a high-level comparison of different approaches.
-Furthermore, we provide an ablation study of the proposed architecture. \item Due to LANET structure, it efficiently captures label interactions via the attention matrix. \end{itemize}
+\paragraph{\textbf{Contributions.}} We propose a transformer-based architecture, called LANET, to effectively deal with temporal sets predictions.
+Our main contributions are the following: \begin{itemize} \item We introduce LANET architecture for predicting a label set for the next event, taking the information from previous events.
+The architecture's peculiarity is based on the specific preparation of the historical information before transferring it into the block with self-attention.
+The scheme of our approach is presented in Figure~\ref{fig:transf}. \item We conduct a comprehensive comparison of LANET with the well-proven existing models for temporal sets prediction.
+All experiments indicate that LANET, due to its sophisticated input arrangement, outperforms all considered models by a large margin.
+See Table~\ref{table:rank_results} for a high-level comparison of different approaches. \item We study the influence of LANET components on its performance.
+The results suggest that LANET concentrates more on label linkages, while temporal information is in second place by importance. \end{itemize}